josequiceno2000/logoi/README.md

 1. ~~Add rest of Bible~~ ✔
     - ~~Work through the program to allow all books to come in~~ ✔
     - ~~Rework sections~~ ✔
-2. Allow user to enter custom words to exclude
+2. ~~Allow user to enter custom words to exclude~~ ✔
 3. ~~Combine "come" and "came" in analysis~~ ✔
 4. ~~Remove "said" from analysis~~ ✔
+5. ~~Improve Markdown of this README file~~ ✔
+6. Make the bible_sections a dictionary of lists
+7. Get data from each section of the Bible as defined in bible_sections
+8. Make functions separate from main.py (especially getting input from user on stop_words)
-5. Allow user to search a word and see its frequency in different books and sections
+9. Allow user to search a word and see its frequency in different books and sections
-6. ~~Improve Markdown of this README file~~ ✔
+10. Use data visualization to portray word counts

 -----------------------------
 ## Possible Future Extensions